cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     they are represented as 56-byte strings in little-endian order.
     Implementations can obtain a scalar by interpreting the 56-byte string as a 448-bit integer in little-endian order and reducing the integer modulo `Order()`.
+  - Scalar multiplication: Scalar multiplication of curve points directly corresponds with scalar multiplication in the edwards group.
 - Hash: SHA-512
 - ID: 0x0002